msgpo/sjgs/README.md

 2) *What are its components and dependencies?*

 > SJGS is written in both Java and Jython, which means it will require the standalone Jython .jar to function.
-For sound, SJGS uses JLayer to play .mp3 files, so JLayer is a requirement as well.
-The JLayer .jar packaged with SJGS is special however, as it is **modified to accept sound gain, pausing, and stopping** where the official JLayer does not.
-You will need to include both of these .jars along with SJGS's .jar in your project's build path in order to use SJGS.
+You will need to include this .jar along with SJGS's .jar in your project's build path in order to use SJGS.
+If you want sound in your project, you will also need to include a copy of JMP3 as described below.

 3) *What are its licenses?*